-The Dolphins have made big strides in their first two years under McDaniel's leadership.
-He led the team to the postseason in both 2022 and 2023, which marked Miami's first back-to-back playoff appearances in more than 20 years (2000-01).
+The Dolphins have made significant strides collectively as a team and across all three units during his tenure as head coach.
+McDaniel led the team to the postseason in both 2022 and 2023, which marked Miami's first back-to-back playoff appearances in more than 20 years (2000-01).
 In doing so, McDaniel became just the third head coach in Dolphins history to make back-to-back playoff appearances in his first two seasons, joining Don Shula (1970-71) and Dave Wannstedt (2000-01).
+The Dolphins also produced a top-10 offense in 2022 (6th, 364.5 yards per game) and 2023 (1st, 401.3 yards per game), and a top-10 defense in 2023 (10th, 318.3 yards allowed per game) and 2024 (4th, 314.4 yards allowed per game).

 In 2023, the Dolphins recorded their first 11-win season in 15 years and led the league in total offense (401.3) for the first time since 1994, with McDaniel serving as the offensive play-caller.
 The unit also led the league in passing offense (265.5), yards per carry (5.1) and quarterback hits allowed (59), while finishing second in scoring offense (29.2).
-Quarterback Tua Tagovailoa led the NFL in passing yards (4,624), something a Miami quarterback had not done since 1992 (Dan Marino).
+Tagovailoa led the NFL in passing yards (4,624), something a Miami quarterback had not done since 1992 (Dan Marino).
 Running back Raheem Mostert (1,012) had his first 1,000-yard rushing season at 31 years old and broke team records for rushing touchdowns (18), which stood since 2002 (Ricky Williams), and total touchdowns (21), which stood since 1984 (Mark Clayton).
-Wide receiver Tyreek Hill (1,799) had the seventh-most receiving yards in NFL history and broke his own team record set a season ago.
+Wide receiver Tyreek Hill (1,799) had the seventh-most receiving yards in NFL history and broke his own team record set a season prior.
 Wide receiver Jaylen Waddle (1,014) became the first player in team history to post three consecutive 1,000-yard receiving seasons.
 It was the first time in team history that Miami had a 4,000-yard passer, 1,000-yard rusher and two 1,000-yard receivers in the same season.

 McDaniel helped six Dolphins reach the Pro Bowl – Hill, Tagovailoa, Mostert, fullback Alec Ingold, tackle Terron Armstead and cornerback Jalen Ramsey – something the team had not accomplished since 2002.
 Tagovailoa became the first Dolphins quarterback to be selected to the Pro Bowl since Dan Marino in 1995.
 Ingold and Mostert also earned their first career Pro Bowl nods.
 In addition to his eighth straight Pro Bowl, Hill earned unanimous first-team All-Pro honors.